arkarwmh/RESTINPHP/README.md

 REST-in PHP (RIP) Framework v1.1
 ================

-Change logs:

- * Improved the Library Class (RESTful) by adding a new Function "parseURIobject", to handle better the parsing of URI for the RESTful purpose.

 A simply RESTful PHP MVC Framework with OOP structured approach which is then quite pure &amp; really easy to start with.
 Yet another great kick-starter for the PHP Applications to get quickly boosted.

  * Author: Arkar WINN MINN HTWE